joomcode/e2ed/README.md

 shorten or skip a console log entry.
 If the mapping returns `null`, the log entry is skipped.

-`mapLogPayloadInFile: (message: string, payload: LogPayload | undefined, logEventType?: LogEventType) => LogPayload | null | undefined`: maps log payload for logging in file to clarify, shorten or skip a file log entry.
+`mapLogPayloadInLogFile: (message: string, payload: LogPayload | undefined, logEventType?: LogEventType) => LogPayload | null | undefined`: maps log payload for logging in file to clarify, shorten or skip a file log entry.
 If the mapping returns `null`, the log entry is skipped.

+`mapLogPayloadInReport: (message: string, payload: LogPayload | undefined, logEventType?: LogEventType) => LogPayload | null | undefined`: maps log payload for logging step in HTML report and lite report to clarify, shorten or skip a report step.
+If the mapping returns `null`, the step is skipped.

 `maxRetriesCountInDocker: number`: the maximum number of retries to run a test with the command `your-project/autotests/bin/runDocker.sh` (until the test passes).